 - Do not overheat your baby’s sleeping room or place your baby near heating vents, air conditioning units, open windows, drafts, etc.

 - Dress your baby in light sleepwear.
-If the rooms’ temperature is comfortable to you, then it’s comfortable for your baby.
+If the room’s temperature is comfortable for you, then it’s comfortable for your baby.

 In addition to the above suggestions, parents are also advised to consider the following: